 Elizabeth Cunningham “Sweet Peas”

-Elizabeth Cunningham and her husband, composer Doug Jamieson, followed their daughter’s family to the Kootenays four years ago to become actively involved grandparents of young Avalea and Sequoia.
+Elizabeth Cunningham and her husband, composer Doug Jamieson, followed their daughter’s family to the Kootenays five years ago to become actively involved grandparents of young Avalea and Sequoia.

 When she is not with her lovely, lively granddaughters, Elizabeth is writing poetry, teaching art classes, singing in choirs, organizing concerts, exploring in the mountains, or taking photographs of Nature, Nelsonites and community events.

 Elizabeth holds a Master’s degree in Expressive Arts Therapy and Psychology.
-Her thesis and specialty is in helping families with young children engage creatively and positively with a wide range of challenges. email@example.com
+Her thesis and specialty is in creatively and compassionately helping parents of young children with the joys and challenges of family life. email@example.com